BMW i3 (2013-2022) interior, dashboard & comfort

 Equipment, options and accessories

-The BMW i3 seems pricey at first glance, but it does come with a generous amount of standard equipment.
+The i3 seems pricey at first glance, but it does come with a generous amount of standard kit.
 Outside you get LED headlamps and indicators, as well as LED rear lamps, plus stylish 19-inch alloy wheels.
 Inside, BMW’s Professional Navigation is fitted to all cars, while three interior trim packages are available above the standard Atelier grade, called Loft, Lodge and Suite.

 Infotainment, apps & sat nav

 A 10.25-inch central display uses the BMW iDrive controller to flick through the i3’s extensive menus.
 The car also gets BMW's 'i ConnectedDrive' services, so you get parking and charger info as well as range factored into your navigation – the system will even account for rest stops at charging stations in on longer drives.
 There’s voice-recognition, too, while Apple CarPlay ensures you can connect supported smartphones.

 In This Review

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

 - 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV